bcmyers/argonautica/README.md

         // of the underlying Argon2 algorithm).
 Currently only the C backend is supported,
         // which uses the cannonical Argon2 library written in C to actually do the work.
         // In the future hopefully a Rust backend will also be supported, but, for the
         // moment, you must use Backend::C, which is the default.
-Using Backend::Rust will,
+Using Backend::Rust will
+        // result in an error (again, for the moment).
+        .configure_cpu_pool(futures_cpupool::CpuPool::new(2))
+        // 👆 There are two non-blocking methods on `Hasher` that perform computation on
+        // a separate thread and return a `Future` instead of a `Result` (`hash_non_blocking`
+        // and `hash_raw_non_blocking`).
+These methods allows `a2` to play nice with
+        // futures-heavy code, but need a `CpuPool` in order to work.
+The blocking
+        // methods `hash` and `hash_raw` do not use a 'CpuPool'; so if you are using only
+        // these blocking methods you can ignore this configuration entirely.
+If, however,
+        // you are using the non-blocking methods and would like to provide your own `CpuPool`
+        // instead of using the default, which is `CpuPool::new(num_cpus::get_physical())`,
+        // you can configure your `Hasher` with a custom `CpuPool` using this method.
+This
-        // for the moment, result in an error.
+        // might be useful if, for example, you are writing code in an environment which
+        // makes heavy use of futures, the code you are writing uses both a `Hasher` and
+        // a `Verifier`, and you would like both of them to share the same underlying
+        // `CpuPool`.
         .configure_hash_length(32)
         // 👆 The hash length in bytes is configurable.
 The default is 32.
 This is probably
         // a good number to use.
 16 is also probably fine.
 You probably shouldn't go below 16